Resources for Learning and Practicing Digital Hand Lettering and Illustration

 I found that my palm was sometimes interfering with my gestures and your hand doesn't glide on the iPad glass as easily as it does on a piece of paper, so I bought a little glove that solved both of those issues.
 There are tons of options out there, but this one fits my small hand pretty well!
 I also love Paperlike screen covers for the iPad.
 They create a subtle, paper-like (heyo!) texture that feels more natural to draw on.
 Plus they protect your screen!

-I also find that when I'm drawing for a long time, the Apple Pencil isn't super comfortable to hold, so I also use these grips to make it a bit more ergonomic.
+I also find that when I'm drawing for a long time, the Apple Pencil isn't super comfortable to hold, so I also use these grips or this Apple Pencil Sleeve that looks like a No. 2 pencil, to make it a bit more ergonomic.

 My Favorite Procreate Brushes

 Gouache Shader Brushes